LLM-SAA: LLM-persona Generated Distributions for Decision-making: Assortment problem: Details and Results

-The Popularity score baseline based on the ground-truth $F$ is generally hard to beat, but as we see from \Cref{fig:assortment_bar}, it performs poorly in the Hard regime, where each item’s size exactly equals its popularity score.
+\paragraph{Popularity score can be insufficient.} The Popularity score baseline based on the ground-truth $F$ is generally hard to beat, but as we see from \Cref{fig:assortment_bar}, it performs poorly in the Hard regime, where each item’s size exactly equals its popularity score.
 In this regime, it is not sufficient to simply select popular items, since popular items are the largest and hence penalized by the budget constraint.

-More broadly, a single scalar score per item cannot capture substitution and interaction effects across items, which are crucial for determining a good assortment.
-For example, even if sushi's $j$ and $j'$ are the most popular overall, if all customers rank $j$ above $j'$, then once $j$ is offered, adding $j'$ provides no incremental value, since $j'$ is never chosen when $j$ is available.
-Another example is the existence of ``polarizing'' items that tend to be ranked either first or last.
-The fact that LLM-generated ranking distributions outperform the Popularity score baseline in the Hard regime suggests that they encode some information about these subtle interaction effects, rather than only reproducing marginal popularity.
-That being said, they are generally unable to beat this baseline in the other regimes, as the LLMs are unable to perfectly predict popularity.